chengwenxi/blockchain/cosmos/gaia/Local-Test/README.md

-Nice.
 We can also lookup the candidate/validator set:

 ```
 gaia client query candidates